 The dashboard provides a visual representation of how your areas compare against each other.

-The colours on the dashboard give you a quick and easy representation of which of your areas have the highest / lowest values compared to your other custom areas that you have created.
+The colours on the dashboard provide you with a quick and easy representation of which of your areas have the highest / lowest values compared to the other custom areas that you have created.

-It is important to note there are two differences between the colour scale on the dashboard compared with the colour scale on the maps.
+It is important to note there are differences between the colour scale on the dashboard compared with the colour scale on the maps.
+Read more about this.